Blockpit February 8, 2026 | 9 min read

 With Complex DeFi Portfolios

 Those active on multiple chains, using various DeFi protocols, and regularly using bridges have a portfolio that requires special expertise.
-The linking of cross-chain transfers, correct allocation of LP token rewards, and tracking of liquid staking are tasks where errors quickly lead to incorrect tax calculations.
+The linking of cross-chain transfers, correct allocation of LP rewards, and tracking of cross-chain swaps are tasks where errors quickly lead to incorrect tax calculations.

 • Systematic Classification – All unlabeled transactions are identified and correctly labeled